-The Graphic Design AAS Degree provides students with the creative, technical and visual communication skills required for employment in entry-level positions in an exciting and rapidly growing industry.
-Students will be equipped with the knowledge and skills to be successful in a variety of design positions: advertising agencies; retail, corporate and in-house design departments; newspaper, magazine and book publishing environments; freelance design, illustration and web design.
+The Digital Media Arts AAS provides the creative, technical, and visual communication skills required for employment in a variety of entry-level positions, as well as an in-depth understanding of the principles and foundations of digital media technologies and interactive communications.
+Topics include: graphic design, Web design, digital photography, and digital video production.
 The program also prepares students for entry into a 4-year college or degree program.

-COM100 Fundamentals of Oral Communication (3)
+COM100 Fundamentals of Oral Communication (3) or higher

-ART100 Art Appreciation (3) 🗟 Art History I (3) ART207 ART208 Art History II (3)
+ART100 Art Appreciation (3) © ART207 Art History I (3) © © ART208 Art History II (3) © ©

-Select a course numbered 100 or above from the following: ABS, ECN, GEO, HIS, POS, PSY, and SOC.
+Select a course numbered 100 or above from the following: ASB, ECN, GEO, HIS, POS, PSY, and SOC.
 Students may also choose any course from the Social and Behavioral Sciences category.
 The required courses must represent two different departments for the Social and Behavioral Sciences category.
 For example, students may not take a HIS course to fulfill their Arts and Humanities requirement, if they are using another HIS course to complete their Social and Behavioral Sciences requirement.